xirez-d/Query-Optimization-Project/README.md

 The project is organized into numbered folders that should be executed sequentially:
 ```
 G80_System_Files/
 ├── 1.0_Datasets/                   # Contains dataset information (data not in repo)
 ├── 2.0_Data_Preparation/           # Data sampling and preparation scripts
 ├── 3.0_RO1_Indexing/               # Research Objective 1: Indexing analysis
 ├── 4.0_RO2_Caching/                # Research Objective 2: Caching analysis
 └── 5.0_RO3_Scalability/            # Research Objective 3: Scalability analysis
+└── 6.0_Results_Visualizations/     # Visualization scripts and generated charts

 Important: Maintain the same folder hierarchy as shown above, or update all file paths in the Python scripts accordingly.
 ```